48cfu/game_of_life/README.md

 To build current code use [Eclipse IDE for C/C++ Developers](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-cc-developers).
 The instructions in Eclipse are:

-**(please delete .cproject and .project from your branch before importing it to eclipse.
-If possible add them to .gitignore)**
 1. File -> Import...

 ![file menu](https://github.com/Tawishi/game_of_life/blob/Issue%233/1.jpg)